isomerpages/moe-canossacatholic/_departments/Co Curricular Activities/Brownies.md

 Living out the Brownies’ motto, Brownies <i>Lend a Hand</i> &nbsp;to play their part in the community.
 They learn how to work both independently and as a team.
 They also acquire positive values such as compassion and loyalty.
 Through meaningful activities, they forge lasting friendships and emerge cheerful, compassionate, honest and responsible young ladies who have a heart to serve God, country and man.

-In 2024, the Brownies pack clinched the coveted ‘Gold’ Puan Noor Aishah Award.
+In 2024, the Brownies pack clinched the coveted Gold Puan Noor Aishah Award.
 We also have our Brownies being awarded the Chief Commissioner Award and the Olave St Clair Award.

 <center>